Accepting new clients for daytime and evening appointments

 In addition to her work with trauma survivors, she has expertise in couples work, particularly in break-up therapy.
 She helps partners go through this difficult process and cope in healthy ways while maintaining respect and appreciation for each other.

 Dr. Gundle has been extensively trained in psychodynamic, CBT, DBT, and interpersonal techniques.
 She offers both short- and long-term exposure therapy with an emphasis on grounding skills and mindfulness.

 Dr. Gundle earned her PsyD from The Wright Institute and has since been highly involved in advocacy work internationally, adding unique depth to her clinical work.
-Her office is conveniently located a short walk from the 23rd Street subway station.
+Her office is conveniently located a short walk from Penn Station and the 33rd.
+Street subway station

 Couples counseling – Addressing relationship challenges and life transitions; strengthening communication and feelings of security, desire, connection, and love

 Depression – Providing support and promoting healing through hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life